-- 1. The municipality, or municipalities in the event of a multi-municipal project, shall be responsible for payment of project invoices during the course of project development and completion. - 2.
-Reimbursement for the portion of the project funded by the VPP grant occurs after the project has been adopted or accepted, as applicable, and a reimbursement application with required documentation has been submitted.
+- Reimbursement for the portion of the project funded by the VPP grant occurs after the project has been adopted or accepted, as applicable, and a reimbursement application with required documentation has been submitted.
 (See Section 8.0.) - 3.
-The municipality, or municipalities as applicable, and the consultant shall retain ten (10) percent of the total project fee until which time the final project has met the terms of the contract and scope of work as determined through the Final VPP Review.
+The municipality, or municipalities as applicable, shall retain ten (10) percent of the total project fee until which time the final project has met the terms of the contract and scope of work as determined through the Final VPP Review.